Mercy and Salvation

 Mercy and Salvation: grace, conversion, and final perseverance.

-The divine will that governs all things is not arbitrary, but perfectly ordered.
-Justice is the reflection of this order: the harmony between what is owed and what is rendered.
-In God, justice is not a mere attribute among others.
+The divine will that governs all things is not arbitrary, but perfectly ordered. is the reflection of this order: the harmony between what is owed and what is rendered.
+In God, is not a mere attribute among others.
 It is a perfection identical with His essence.
 To say that God is just is to say that He is truth in action.

-St. Thomas teaches that justice in God is the constant and unchanging will to render to each what is due according to the order of His wisdom.[^1] God's justice is therefore never cruel and never capricious.
+St. Thomas teaches that in God is the constant and unchanging will to render to each what is due according to the order of His wisdom.[^1] God's is therefore never cruel and never capricious.
 It is the radiance of divine reason ordering creation toward its proper end.
-Sin violates this order.
-Justice restores it.
+Sin violates this order. restores it.

-To the impatient eye, divine justice appears delayed.
+To the impatient eye, divine appears delayed.
 The wicked prosper, and the just suffer.
 Yet this delay is itself an act of mercy.
 God waits not because He is indifferent, but because He desires repentance.

 Rev. Fr.
-Cornelius a Lapide observes that God delays vengeance both to increase the reward of patience in the just and to leave the wicked without excuse.[^3] Those who interpret divine silence as approval mistake gentleness for weakness.
+Cornelius a Lapide observes that God delays vengeance both to increase the reward of in the just and to leave the wicked without excuse.[^3] Those who interpret divine silence as approval mistake gentleness for weakness.
 The thunder is not absent.
 It is gathering.

 In man, mercy is compassion shown to another.
-In God, it is the communication of goodness beyond what justice requires.
+In God, it is the communication of goodness beyond what requires.
 He owed His creatures nothing, yet gave them everything.
 Creation itself was an act of mercy, for existence was not owed.
 Redemption is mercy upon mercy, for man had forfeited even what he was given.

-Thus the Cross is the perfect union of justice and mercy.
-Justice demanded satisfaction for sin.
+Thus the Cross is the perfect union of and mercy. demanded satisfaction for sin.
 Mercy provided the Victim.
 In the wounds of Christ, the wrath of God and the compassion of God meet.
 The sinner who repents finds in those wounds not condemnation but healing.

 The judgments of God in time, wars, pestilences, persecutions, and humiliations, are not mere punishments.
 They may also be medicinal chastisements.
 They are the cauterizing fires of divine love that purify nations when they have turned from Him.